 The riveting ruins of Pompeii are an undoubtedly emotional and complex snapshot of a Roman colony and, perhaps, the best archaeological space in the world in terms of understanding the everyday realities and hierarchies of its people.
-We approach our full day tour of the history and culture of Pompeii in a comprehensive manner, pairing a visit to the archaeological site of Pompeii with an exploration of the Naples Archaeological Museum.
+We approach our full day tour of the history and culture of Pompeii in a comprehensive manner, pairing ourselves with a guide in Rome for a visit to the archaeological site of Pompeii with an exploration of the Naples Archaeological Museum.
 The museum, also one of the best of its kind in the world, houses a large percentage of the artifacts, mosaics, frescoes and minor arts that were uncovered during the unearthing of Pompeii in the late 19th century.
 A complete experience of Pompeiian culture can only be achieved by delving into the collection of the museum, which fully paints a portrait of this enigmatic city.
 This excursion is led by an archaeologist or a classical historian, will skillfully unravel Pompeii's layers of history and significance.

 In 79 B.C., Pompeii, along with various other settlements on the slopes of Mt.
 Vesuvius, was buried by layers upon layers of ash, lava and pumice.
 Due to this burial, the city offers a fascinating viewpoint for understanding the culture of the time.
 We begin our day-long excursion with a short drive from the city center of Naples, during which our docent will set up the preliminary socio-historical context that will help us better understand the various aspects of Pompeii we will explore with greater depth later on in the day.
 Upon arriving at the archaeological site, we will move swiftly through the ancient cobble-stoned roads, exploring the private homes, temples, shops, civic buildings and public spaces that intricately illustrate everyday activities in the city.